MelchiorDahrk/Project-Atlas/README.md

 - Install the Core folder by moving the contents into your Morrowind/Data Files folder.
 For any of these steps, say yes to all if prompted to overwrite
 - If you use any texture replacers other than Intelligent Textures, move the contents of the BATs folder into Data Files/Textures, and follow the instructions for patching texture mods later on
 - Install one of the two textures folders, based on your preferred resolution
-- if you use GitD, install the GitD patch. if you also use the Interior Sunrays option, install the sunrays patch as well after the main patch
+- if you use GitD, install the GitD patch.

 Patching